 Uisge beatha – meaning the Water of Life – is the Gaelic word for Whisky, known the world over as Scotland’s national drink – it has been distilled in Scotland for centuries, some people believing that it was introduced from Ireland by the missionary monks in the 6th century.
 It may well have evolved, however, as a means of using up barley which would otherwise have rotted after a wet harvest.
 Whatever its origins, no visitor to Scotland should leave the country without visiting at least one of our malt distilleries.
-Scotland has over 98 working distilleries and several whisky producing regions ranging from the Lowlands, to Highland Perthshire, Speyside and the Islands.
+Scotland has more than 120 working distilleries and several whisky producing regions ranging from the Lowlands, to Highland Perthshire, Speyside and the Islands.
 More than 500 different malt whiskies are distilled in Scotland, some of them rarely seen outside our country.
 As a “Malt Whisky Ambassador for Scotland”, I would love to share my knowledge of our national drink with you on a fascinating whisky tour.

 In Lowland Scotland Glenkinchie, near Edinburgh, produces a pale, mellow malt which has been distilled since 1830.
 Housed in a delightful setting near the East Lothian village of Pentcaitland, the distillery has an excellent display of old distilling equipment.
-Glenkinchie is one of the famous six Classic Malts, the others being Dalwhinnie, Cragganmore, Lagavulin, Glenkinchie, Oban and Talisker.
+Glenkinchie is one of the famous Classic Malts, the others being Dalwhinnie, Cragganmore, Lagavulin, Glenkinchie, Oban and Talisker.

 Another Lowland Distillery, is Glengoyne, nestling in the foothills of the Campsie Fells near Loch Lomond.
 It is still supplied by the 50 foot waterfall which tumbles down the hills behind the distillery.
 This area was well known for its numerous illicit stills and also for the larger than life character, Rob Roy, Scotland’s most famous Highlander who was forced to make a living from cattle thieving after being outlawed by the government of the day.
 No peat is used in the manufacture of this malt and many connoisseurs maintain that the true taste of the malt comes to the fore, giving the whisky a creamy, fruity, floral and delicate aroma.